FlauschBert/amiga-fp-rot-proj/README.md

 ## Amiga Assembly for VSCode extension

 Still in development but very helpful.
 With the extension comes all you need for developing.
-Even the emulator with the Kickstart ROM is included.

 https://marketplace.visualstudio.com/items?itemName=prb28.amiga-assembly